svewap/nnhelpers/Documentation/ViewHelpers/Classes/link.editRecord.rst

 	    <i class="fas fa-eye"></i>
 	</nnt3:link.editRecord>

-Alternativ kann auch der Core-ViewHelper genutzt werden:
+Alternatively, the Core-ViewHelper can be used:

 .. code-block:: php